tag

 Coconut Oil, Dogs And Inflammation

-Research also says coconut oil can also increase both the amount and the toxicity of LPS.
+Research also says adding coconut oil can also increase both the amount and the toxicity of LPS.
 This is why researchers say it’s a potentially dangerous addition to your dog’s diet (and to yours).

 Here are some of the research and the problems it says coconut oil can cause in your dog: